 Why study climate change in Patagonia?

-Experience the unique environments and biodiversity of Southern Patagonia and Antarctica and examine the conservation challenges posed by the impacts of climate change and human behavior.
-From your home base in Ushuaia, the southern-most city in the world, you’ll discover the economic and environmental importance of this region.
+Experience the unique environments and biodiversity of Southern Patagonia and examine the conservation challenges posed by the impacts of climate change and human behavior.
+From your home base in Ushuaia, the southern-most city in the world, you will discover the economic and environmental importance of this region.
 Learn how to apply scientific research tools and methods as you examine how climate change affects the region’s marine biodiversity.

-Through site visits to Tierra del Fuego National Park, the Beagle Channel, and Puerto Williams, you’ll see Southern Patagonia’s biodiversity, ecology, and conservation issues firsthand.
+Through site visits to Tierra del Fuego National Park, the Beagle Channel, and Puerto Williams, you will see Southern Patagonia’s biodiversity, ecology, and conservation issues firsthand.
 You will also learn about scientific research methods and environmental monitoring systems as well as the complexities of managing shared natural resources.

 - Examine the region’s unique biodiversity, ecology, and conservation issues.